numtide/nixos-facter-docs/docs/getting-started/nixos-configuration.md

 !!! info "Roadmap"

-    We continue to add and improve [nixos-facter-modules].
+    We continue to add to and improve [nixos-facter-modules].
 Our eventual goal is to replace much if not all of the functionality currently provided by [nixos-hardware] and [nixos-generate-config].

 [NixOS configuration]: https://nixos.org/manual/nixos/stable/#sec-configuration-syntax